Photocatalysis: 1964–2024

 A breakthrough occurred in 1972, when Akira Fujishima and Kenichi Honda discovered that electrochemical photolysis of water occurred when a TiO_{2} electrode irradiated with ultraviolet light was electrically connected to a platinum electrode.
 As the ultraviolet light was absorbed by the TiO_{2} electrode, electrons flowed from the anode to the platinum cathode where hydrogen gas was produced.
 This was one of the first instances of hydrogen production from a clean and cost-effective source, as the majority of hydrogen production comes from natural gas reforming and gasification.
 Fujishima's and Honda's findings led to other advances.
 In 1977, Nozik discovered that the incorporation of a noble metal in the electrochemical photolysis process, such as platinum and gold, among others, could increase photoactivity, and that an external potential was not required.
 Wagner and Somorjai (1980) and Sakata and Kawai (1981) delineated hydrogen production on the surface of strontium titanate (SrTiO3) via photogeneration, and the generation of hydrogen and methane from the illumination of TiO_{2} and PtO2 in ethanol, respectively.

-Photocatalysis has not been developed for commercial purposes.
-Chu et al. (2017) assessed the future of electrochemical photolysis of water, discussing its major challenge of developing a cost-effective, energy-efficient photoelectrochemical (PEC) tandem cell, which would, “mimic natural photosynthesis".
+For many decades photocatalysis had not been developed for commercial purposes.
+Chu et al. (2017) assessed the future of electrochemical photolysis of water, discussing its major challenge of developing a cost-effective, energy-efficient photoelectrochemical (PEC) tandem cell, which would, "mimic natural photosynthesis".